MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetpinbyid.md

 ## -description

-When provided a valid PinID number, the **AcxCircuitGetPinById** function returns a reference to an existing ACXPIN object.
+When provided a valid PinID number, the **AcxCircuitGetPinById** function returns the AcxCircuitGetPinById function returns the corresponding ACXPIN object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Circuit

-An existing *ACXCIRCUIT* circuit object.
+An existing *ACXCIRCUIT* object.

 ### -param PinId